smpetersgithub/AdvancedSQLPuzzles/Database Articles/Database Dependencies/03_database_dependencies_examples.md

 We often associate self-referencing objects with common table expressions, which are used for recursion.
 However, stored procedures and functions can also reference themselves.

+These objects are created only to demonstrate self-referencing dependency metadata.
+Executing either object will repeatedly invoke the same object and eventually exceed SQL Server’s nesting limit.

 🔹This example represents a self-referencing object, as the `referencing_id` and `referenced_id` are identical.

 ```sql